bdevorem/WebPortfolio-Hugo/content/projects/pycaboose/index.md

 although I will provide no guarentee or warranty that it will not lose your data or mangle your scripts.
 It shouldn't / probably won't, but if you do use it, don't use it to store important data, and keep a backup of your script (or check it into git).

+You can even copy that example into a file and run it after installing the library, and it will continue to run with the most up to date values.
+That's like, the whole point of any of this.
+Later you can send it back to me, and the values will still be saved in the one file.
+I don't propose this as a serious solution (I really intended for it to be a joke), but at the same time it isn't entirely useless.
+I'll actually probably use it on occasion.